-Figure 15: Estimated perceived implementation costs of advice across different categories and levels of adjustment.
-The costs are estimated based on the priority of the objective.
-The chart compares the implementation costs for advice aligned with the entrepreneur's proposed objective (Adjustment=0) versus objective that was not aligned (adjustment=0)
+The results of the estimation for the perceived implementation costs of advice across different categories and agreement are presented in Figure 16.
+I have estimated the costs based on the priority of the advice.
+This chart shows the estimated perceived costs of implementing advice across various categories and based on whether the mentor's advice was aligned with the entrepreneur's proposed objective ("Agree=1") or not ("Agree=0").

-Negative effective costs in this model suggest that certain categories of objective are perceived by startups as beneficial in ways that go beyond the direct improvements in quality captured by parameter $\omega_1$ .
+Negative effective costs in this model suggest that certain categories of advice are perceived by startups as beneficial in ways that go beyond the direct improvements in quality captured by parameter ω_2 .
 This could be interpreted in a few ways: startups may find these tasks inherently rewarding or aligned with their competencies, increasing the willingness to implement them.
 Moreover, startups may already possess the skills and resources to implement these tasks efficiently.
 Furthermore, these tasks might offer benefits that are not directly captured by the model's parameters but are valuable to the startups, such as improving marketability or investor attractiveness in the long run.

-7.1 Counterfactual Experiments
+6.1 Counterfactual Experiments

-7.1.1 Trend of Welfare Gains
+6.1.1 Trend of Welfare Gains

 Now I explore the path of value created through sessions and decompose the path to focus on the path of learning gains.
-I estimate the value generated by each session by running simulations of removing each mentorship session from last session to the first and compute the outcomes.
+I estimate the value generated by each session by running simulations of removing each mentorship session from last session to the firs and compute the outcomes.
 First, by removing the last session, the graduates of the program are determined based on mentors updated beliefs up to session T-1, and one opportunity to improve quality is also missed.
-Mentors do not change their mentorship decisions as a result of one less available session.
+Myopic mentors do not change their mentorship decisions as a result of one less available session.
 I measure the total welfare of the program by the total final quality of the graduated startups.
 Graduated startups are the startups who survive the mentorship sessions and receive a choice from at least one mentor during the final session.
 To explore the effect of removing one mentorship session from the program, I decompose the welfare loss into two main components: (1) missed learning opportunities and (2) missed quality improvements.
+Moreover, the quality improvement is further decomposed into contributions from mentorship ($\omega_1 D$) and task implementation ($\omega_2 A$).